 I do love this as a nice change, and also a good way to use the very same spices but get a very different taste.
 I use this Punjabi Garam Masala in chana masala, dal makhani, sometimes in Rajma, and also in Langarwali dal which is a very Punjabi dish,

-One thing to keep in mind is that although I’m saying cinnamon sticks below, Indian cooks often use cassia bark rather than the rolled up cinnamon sticks you sometimes see.
-Below is a picture of what cassia bark looks like.
+There is one thing to keep in mind.
+It's that although I'm saying cinnamon sticks below, Indian cooks often use cassia bark rather than the rolled-up cinnamon sticks you sometimes see.

 I am not very precise in how I measure this, so I just sort of throw in three pieces, each about 2 inches long and call it a day.